 1. The Mercer Culinary Millennia 8-Inch Narrow Fillet Knife

-- Good for filleting medium to big sized fish
+- Ideal for filleting medium to large-sized fish

-- Comes razor sharp out of the box
+- Arrives razor sharp right out of the box

 2. The Buck Knives Silver Creek Folding Fillet Fishing Knife

-- Rubber handle is susceptible to wear and tear
+- The rubber handle, although non-slip, is prone to wear and tear

 3. The Zwilling J.A Henckels 31073-183 Fillet Knife

-- Bolster which serves as a finger guard
+- Bolster serving as a finger guard, enhancing safety

-- Can be used on other types of meat other than fish
+- Versatile, capable of handling other types of meat beyond fish

 4. The Shun Cutlery 6-inch Classic Boning and Fillet Knife

-- Made from well known Japanese knife makers
+- A product of high-quality craftsmanship from renowned Japanese knife makers

 5. The Victorinox47645 Swiss Army Knife

-- 6-inch blade made for big and thick slices of meat
+- 6-inch blade is ideal for dealing with large and thick slices of meat

-In this review for fish filleting knives we hope that we cleared out some things about them.
-We took a look at some questions that you should ask yourself before you buy a knife.
-We also took a look at some different types of fish filleting knives.
+In this review for fish filleting knives I hope that I cleared out some things about them.
+I took a look at some questions that you should ask yourself before you buy a knife.
+I also took a look at some different types of fish filleting knives.
 From cheaper knives to some of the most expensive ones, there are a lot of different choices for people out there.